Network Infrastructure · UPS Selection Guide

 Power over Ethernet — the network component with the largest failure blast radius

 A PoE switch doesn’t just carry data — it powers every device connected to it.
-IP phones, wireless access points, IP cameras, access control readers, and digital displays all receive power through the Ethernet cable from the PoE switch.
-When the switch loses power, every one of those devices loses power simultaneously.
+IP phones, wireless access points, IP cameras, access-control readers, and digital displays all draw power through the Ethernet cable.
+When the switch loses power, every one of those devices goes dark at once.
 A single PoE switch outage can simultaneously disable communications, wireless access, surveillance, and physical security for an entire floor.

-Runtime requirement: PoE switches typically need 10–20 minutes of runtime — enough to bridge a brief utility outage, generator transfer, or UPS maintenance event without dropping connected devices.
+Runtime requirement: PoE switches typically need 10–20 minutes — enough to bridge a brief utility outage, generator transfer, or UPS maintenance event without dropping connected devices.

 UPS requirements